Baptistemontan/leptos_i18n/docs/book/src/usage/06_td_string_macro.md

 # The `td_string!` Macro

-The `td_string!` macro is to use interpolations outside the context of rendering views, it let you give a different kind of values and return a `Cow<'static, str>`.
+The `td_string!` macro is to use interpolations outside the context of rendering views, it let you give a different kind of values and return a `&'static str` or a `String` depending on the value of the key.
+If the value is a plain string or a boolean it returns a `&'static str`, if it's an interpolations or a number it returns a `String`.

-This requires the `interpolate_display` feature to be enabled.
+This requires the `interpolate_display` feature to be enabled to work with interpolations.

 It enable you to do this: